Get Help Today. (800) 516-4357

 Are You Born With Alcoholism?

-But your life experiences play a role too, including those involving the following:
+Your life experiences play a role in the development of alcoholism, including those involving the following:

-• Drinking initiation: People who start drinking during adolescence change brain chemistry in permanent ways.
+• Drinking initiation: People who start drinking during adolescence change their brain chemistry in permanent ways.
 As they age, this alteration makes them more likely to feel anxious and reach for alcohol as a cure.
+If your genes make alcohol more rewarding, and you start drinking early in life, you could increase your risk of developing alcoholism.

 Your genes certainly affect how vulnerable you are to alcohol’s impact.
 But you have a lot of influence over how those genes are expressed in your choices.